Does Medicare Cover Surgery?

 - Do I need permission (such as prior authorization or a referral) before my operation?

-According to Kaiser Health News, hospital estimates are often inaccurate and there is no legal obligation that they be correct.
+While it’s important to get an estimate in advance of non-emergency surgery, it’s also important to understand that estimates are not always accurate.
+In fact, according to Kaiser Health News, hospital estimates are often inaccurate and there is no legal obligation that they be correct.

-Even if your bill ends up higher than expected, having an estimate is useful.
+But even if your bill ends up higher than expected, having an estimate is useful.
 It can help you make the argument with your provider and Medicare that you shouldn’t be charged more than you expected.

 Surgical Procedures Not Covered Under Medicare

 A surgery must be considered medically necessary to qualify for Medicare coverage.
-Investigational procedures aren’t covered.

 For example, rhinoplasty to correct a malformed nasal passage and chronic breathing issues can simultaneously improve the appearance of your nose.
 Or a procedure that removes excessive eye skin to improve vision may also make your eyelids appear less droopy.

 - Surgery to treat severe burns.

 - Surgery to repair the face after a serious car accident.